AxonIQ/reference-guide/axon-framework/spring-boot-integration.md

 ## Demystifying Axon Spring Boot Starter

 With a lot of things happening in the background, it sometimes becomes difficult to understand how an annotation or just including a dependency enables so many features.
-The way `@AutoConfiguration` classes need to be configured has changed from Spring Boot 2 to Spring Boot 3.

 {% tabs %}
 {% tab title="Spring Boot 2 Auto Configuration" %}